 Most people come to Tainan purely to eat because it is renowned for having some of the best street eats in Taiwan, but I ended up discovering a lot of interesting natural attractions all around this area.

 Glamping in a mangrove swamp

 The last time I was in Yilan I stayed in the cutest room with tents for beds, but this time I was determined to get a little closer to the great outdoors.
-I found myself headed towards the Beimen北門district to a pretty remote area by the coast called Shuangchun 雙春 where I went glamping at the holiday resort called Vanaheim 愛莊園
+I found myself headed towards the Beimen 北門 district to a pretty remote area by the coast called Shuangchun 雙春 where I went glamping at a holiday resort called Vanaheim 愛莊園

 Our guide then showed us to the room that is normally reserved for wedding shoots where they had set up a huge KTV system – I was with 4 other Taiwanese folk that night and it was kinda fun just singing away our evening.

-The next morning after breakfast, we then hopped onto a river boat and took a slow cruise around the mangrove area, learning a little about how the different mangrove plants and animals, and how mangroves help to protect the coastline from typhoon damage.
+The next morning after breakfast, we hopped onto a riverboat and took a slow cruise around the mangrove area, learning a little about how the different mangrove plants and animals, and how mangroves help to protect the coastline from typhoon damage.
 There were so many birds here!
-I really enjoyed this mini getaway from the city life.
+I really enjoyed this mini getaway from city life.

 How to get there: 73-10 Shuangchun, Beimen District, Tainan City 727台南市北門區雙春73-10號

 This place is seriously remote, so having your own transport is definitely the best way to get here.
+I hitched a ride from a kind couple on the way out.
 You can take public transport if you have more time but it involves a lot of stop changing: